#5

 can go back and fill in all the co-star relations properly.

-(Cf. hw08's connect-caves
+(Cf. hw08's connect-caves.)

-rather than a list;
+consing on to (void) rather than a list;

 -1 for building up some big list and then throwing it away